CUBA CLI Quick Start

 Now let's create the OrderLine entity.
 Add the following attributes: order which is a many-to-one reference to Order; product which is a many-to-one reference to Product; finally, the quantity attribute of BigDecimal type which sets the product quantity for a given order line.

 Add the collection of lines for the order: create the lines attribute which is a Composition reference to the OrderLine entity.
 That means that the order lines are created and edited alongside the original order.
 The corresponding attribute on the reverse side of the relationship is defined with the mappedBy attribute.

 The constraints for the database integrity will be created on the next scripts generation.

 Enhancing the UI

 After that, create the UI for OrderLine.
-The list of order lines should be displayed in the Order editor only, so we don't need an OrderLine browser.
+The list of order lines should be displayed only in the Order editor, so we don't need an OrderLine browser.

 Since the OrderLine entity includes the reference attribute product, we have to create an entity view that includes this attribute.
-A View, in CUBA terms, is a declarative way to specify which data (attributes and nested instances/collections) should be extracted from a database.
+A view, in CUBA terms, is a declarative way to specify which data (attributes and nested instances/collections) should be extracted from a database.

 Now we can display products in the OrderLine editor.